masa-finance/docs/docs/use-cases/bot-killer.md

 - **Bot-proof airdrop distributions:** you can implement Masa Green SBT to verify airdrop claimers through on-chain 2FA in order to prevent airdrop distribution bot manipulations
 - **Bot-proof governance voting:** you can implement Masa Green SBT to kill bot manipulation of your community or DAO governance voting process through on-chain 2FA

-## Mint a Masa Green using the Masa CLI
+## Mint Masa Green using the Masa CLI

 ### Install Masa CLI